Dynabyte/marley/README.md

 # Project Marley

-Marley is a person recognition service that is run locally on a mini-PC at the entrance to the Dynabyte office.
-Users walk into the office and are greeted by Marley, which may become like a simplified automated receptionist in a future release.
+Marley is a person recognition service that runs locally.
+Users walk into the office and are greeted by Marley.

 ## Table of Contents
 - [Use Cases](#use-cases)